| | | | | |

 Instructions

-• Brown the meat.
-Heat 2 tablespoons of olive oil in a large, deep nonstick skillet and place the pan over medium-high heat.
-When the skillet is hot, add the steak pieces.
+• Heat 2 tablespoons of olive oil in a large, deep nonstick skillet and place the pan over medium-high heat.
+Sprinkle the steak pieces with salt and pepper.
+When the skillet is hot, add the meat.
 Cook, stirring, for 4 to 5 minutes or until the meat is no longer pink.
-Remove the steak to a plate and set aside.
+Remove it to a plate and set aside.

 Browning beef cubes for skillet beef Burgundy.